Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Teachers and professors, alike, assign research papers for a number of reasons.
 For starters, these assignments encourage students to examine particular historical events in an in-depth manner.
 This is crucial for advanced learning, as classroom time is limited and often prevents further study on particular subjects.
 In addition, papers force students to organize their thoughts in a well-written manner, while simultaneously offering them the opportunity to reflect on a specific issue through their own thought processes.
 In summary, research papers offer students a wide-array of life skills that can prepare them for nearly any professional endeavor they wish to accomplish.

-Selection of a Research Topic
+How to Select a Research Paper Topic

 One of the most difficult aspects of writing a research paper is the selection of a research topic and thesis.
 This article provides its readers with a list of different research topics (and questions) in the field of World History.
 While these topics and questions offer good starting points for additional research, students are encouraged to actively rewrite/reword these ideas to fit their own particular styles and thesis statements.